Posted by: Bob Knauss

 When considering health plans for their employees, employers may benefit from a different type of plan; one that is aligned with the value-based philosophy.
 Many employers are looking at self-insured plans that work directly with a provider – such as a large health system – rather than with an insurance company.
 Called “direct contracting,” this kind of approach eliminates the extra “layer” of a third party and puts plan design and administration in the hands of the employer and provider.

 Most importantly, direct-to-employer health care builds a close connection between the employer and the health system.
 Practitioners share information through electronic medical records, they are continually informed about their patient panels through analytic data, and they are held accountable for patient outcomes.
 This is an essential difference that give employers the advantage.

 From healthier patients and better outcomes to closer provider-patient relationships, the benefits of value-based care combined with direct contracting can be significant.
 Since risk is spread across the entire employee or patient population, healthier people lead to fewer claims and there is less drain on premium pools and investments.
 This aspect is what ultimately can drive end-user costs down and accounts for the “value” in value-based care.

 In its simplest form, value-based care is about spending more effort on preventive care and less time and money managing chronic disease, costly hospitalizations, and medical emergencies.
 As health care expenditures inch toward 20% of the Gross National Product,* everyone wants to find a solution.
 So far, value-based care – combined with direct contracting – offers a promising step toward reducing overall costs and improving the patient/employee experience.

-For more information on value-based health plans and direct-to-employer contracting:
+For more information on direct-to-employer contracting: